BBC-Data-Unit/rail-season-tickets/README.md

 ## Related repos

 In January 2017 we used similar techniques to report on rail season ticket rises.
-A [separate repository for that story can be found here](https://github.com/BBC-Data-Unit/rail-season-ticket-rises)
+A [separate repository for that story can be found here](https://github.com/BBC-Data-Unit/rail-season-ticket-rises).
+You can [see all fares-related stories under the 'fares' tag](https://github.com/BBC-Data-Unit?utf8=%E2%9C%93&q=fares&type=&language=)